• Register Now for a Free Account!

 • Buying travel insurance is always recommended for any costly travel that is not 100% refundable.

-• Travel insurance should be purchased within 15 days of booking your cruise and/or flights in order to maximize your benefits and limit your financial exposure.
+• Travel insurance should be purchased within 15 days of booking your cruise and/or flights to maximize your benefits and limit your financial exposure (this window qualifies for pre-existing condition waivers and "cancel for any reason" on many policies).

 • Travel Insurance pricing is typically based off of traveler(s) ages and the total price of your vacation, this includes all prepaid expenses that will not be completely refunded.